misken/obflowsim-mm/README.md

 The obflowsim Python package is a discrete event simulation model built with SimPy of a very simple inpatient obstetrical patient flow network.
 In addition to the DES model there are modules for related simulation input and output data processing including fitting of metamodels.

+The
-The obflowsim package was developed as part of a research project involving comparison of simulation metamodeling methods and the impact of feature engineering on metamodel accuracy.
+obflowsim package was developed as part of a research project involving comparison of simulation metamodeling methods and the impact of feature engineering on metamodel accuracy.
+We are making this repository public so that anyone can reproduce our results and to provide full transparency as to how the simulation model works and the metamodels were fit.

 The following blog posts we did provide some background on simulation with SimPy and building simulation metamodels for this patient flow network.